Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah.

-If he struggled a little bit with her now relative anonymity, and she said she decided to run
+Effie struggled a little bit with her now

-for mayor of Cedar Rapids.
+of Cedar Rapids.

 Oh, I do say.

-I do say Miss Mayer.
+I do say, Miss Mayor.

 This is some of her initiatives.
+Have a think about

-Have a think about if you would vote for her as mayor.
+if you would vote for her as mayor.

-9 p.m. winter curfew for adults.
+9 p.m.
+Winter Curfew for adults.

 No.

-Closing public parks to eliminate them
+Closing public parks to eliminate them as tristing spots for the young.

-All right, I'm on board.
+All right, I'm on boarded.

 Requiring swimmers to use more modest bathing suits.